 Perceived importance We start by comparing information acquisition between households and firms, using Wave 1 of the household survey, which was conducted at the same time as the firm survey.
-Both households and firms are asked to rate the importance of the exchange rate, the inflation rate, and the unemployment rate for their own economic situation on five-point categorical scales.
+Both households and firms rate the importance of the exchange rate, the inflation rate, and the unemployment rate for their own situation on five-point categorical scales.
 Figure 1 Panels A-C show the cumulative distributions of responses for each variable separately for households and for firms.
-Respondents to the firm survey are more likely than households to consider the exchange rate to be important for their own situation.
-For instance, 59 percent of firm managers rather agree or fully agree that the exchange rate is important for their situation, while this fraction is 44 percent among households.
+Firms are more likely than households to consider the exchange rate to be important for their own situation.
+For instance, 59% of firm managers "rather agree" or "fully agree" that the exchange rate is important for their situation, while this fraction is 44% among households.
 Firms attach substantially higher importance to the exchange rate than to inflation and unemployment, while for households these differences across variables are less pronounced.
 This underscores that firms in the export-oriented economy Switzerland perceive particularly high stakes in being informed about exchange rate movements.
 Households perceive somewhat lower stakes, potentially because they are partially insured against the repercussions of exchange rate movements through their employer.

-Information acquisition To measure information acquisition, households and firms are asked the following question: "How frequently did you gather information about [...] in the last 3 months before taking this survey"?
-The response scale ranges from "not at all" to "daily".
+Information acquisition Households and firms are asked the following question: "How frequently did you gather information about [...] in the last 3 months before taking this survey"?
+The response scale ranges from "daily" to "not at all".
 Figure 1 Panels D-F display the cumulative distributions of responses for the different macroeconomic variables separately for households and firms.
 Firms acquire substantially more information about the exchange rate than households.
-For instance, almost half of the respondents to the firm survey acquire information about the exchange rate at a weekly frequency or more often, while among households this fraction is less than 20 percent.
+For instance, almost half of the respondents to the firm survey acquire information about the exchange rate at a weekly frequency or more often, while among households this fraction is less than 20%.
 This is consistent with the greater perceived importance of the exchange rate for own economic outcomes among firms (see Figure 1 Panel A).
 Naturally, firms and households also differ along other dimensions, such as information acquisition and processing costs, which could contribute to higher information acquisition among firms.